solana-foundation/developer-content/developers/courses/solana-course/content/deserialize-custom-data.md

 # TL;DR

-- **Program Derived Addresses**, or PDAs, are addresses that do not have a corresponding private key.
+- **Program Derived Addresses**, or PDAs, are addresses that do not have a corresponding secret key.
 The concept of PDAs allows for programs to sign for transactions themselves and allows for storing and locating data.
 - You can derive a PDA using the `findProgramAddress(seeds, programid)` method.
 - You can get an array of all the accounts belonging to a program using